Kwiket/jets-seatmap-react-native-lib/README.md

 # jets-seatmap-react-native-lib

-React Native library that helps to render a plane seat map by flight relying on Quicket GmbH API and data.
+**POC** of React Native seat map library, it helps to render a plane seat map by flight, relying on Quicket GmbH API and data.

 Prerequisites: